Corporate Governance

 Outline of Policy for Deciding the Individual Remuneration for Directors and Corporate Officers

-- Remuneration for Directors and Corporate Officers shall be determined by a resolution of the Board of Directors in accordance with the Basic Policy and the Decision Policy, based on reports from the Remuneration Committee.
+- Remuneration for Directors (excluding members of the Audit & Supervisory Committee; hereinafter the same) and Corporate Officers shall be determined by a resolution of the Board of Directors in accordance with the Basic Policy and the Decision Policy, based on reports from the Remuneration Committee.

 - Basic remuneration is paid as a fixed amount, in cash, each month according to position.